roman-milk/roman-milk.github.io/danny.md

  I owed Haight nothing and I didn't like the asshole anyway and I wasn't dumb enough to pass up sure pussy even if I didn't think it would be going anywhere.
 I just said I wasn't dumb so yes, I did pick up on Mandy's "I don't see a ring so I'm applying for the position."
 I'm not saying for sure that it couldn't happen because people can change, but I remembered how Mandy used to bounce from guy to guy way back when.
 Time would tell.

  I was a realist and I was in a new place and knew very few people and normally it would have taken months to meet people, start dating and eventually find a bed buddy, but with Mandy I had an immediate bed buddy so I went with the flow.
-Report_Story #2